Bhaagamathie

 Bhaagamathie is a 2018 Indian horror thriller film written and directed by G. Ashok.
 The film stars Anushka Shetty in the title role with Unni Mukundan, Jayaram (in his Telugu debut), Murali Sharma, and Asha Sarath play other pivotal roles.
-Shot simultaneously in Telugu and Tamil, the film revolves around a former district collector imprisoned in a haunted house.
+Produced in Telugu cinema, it was shot simultaneously in Telugu and Tamil, the film revolves around a former district collector imprisoned in a haunted house.
 At the same time, she is interrogated by law enforcers investigating a politician they suspect of corruption.

 Principal photography commenced in June 2016 in Hyderabad, and the film was released on 26 January 2018 in Telugu and Tamil along with a dubbed Malayalam version.
 The film became a hit, grossing around ₹67.20 crore.
 With Bhaagamathie, Anushka Shetty emerged as the second Indian actress after Sridevi and the first South Indian actress to have a $1 million grossed at the US box office.
 The film was remade in Hindi as Durgamati (2020).

 Plot

 In Hyderabad, Home Minister Eshwar Prasad vows to resign from his post if the government fails to recover idols that were stolen over a period of six months.
-This troubles his political rivals, who forge a plan to destroy his credibility with the help of CBI Joint Director Vaishnavi Natarajan and ACP Sampath.
-The two plan to interrogate DC and Eshwar's close confidate Chanchala Reddy, who is in jail for murdering her husband Shakthi, Sampath's brother.
+This troubles his party command, who forge a plan to destroy his credibility with the help of CBI Joint Director Vaishnavi Natarajan and ACP Sampath.
+The two plan to interrogate DC and Eshwar's close confidante Chanchala Reddy, who is in jail for murdering her fiance Shakthi, Sampath's brother.
 To avoid attention, they shift her to Bhaagamathie bungalow, a dilapidated, supposedly haunted house on the outskirts of a village which was ruled by a Queen named Bhaagamathie before independence, for the interrogation.
 Vaishnavi interrogates Chanchala to get some clues against Eshwar, but she repeats that they are doubting his integrity without any proof in a cryptic but leading manner.

 Later that night, Bhaagamathie's spirit, takes control of Chanchala.
-The CBI team calls upon a psychiatrist to investigating the matter, who concludes that Chanchala must be schizophrenic as she seems to take on a different persona and narrate some story from a book as if it were her own.
-As the story goes, Queen Bhaagamathie was the princess who fought the Nawab when the Dynasty of king Devraj had no sons and was invaded by the Nawabs.
-She came across Chandrasenan, a man who pretended to be nice and was given the position of general by the people.
+The CBI team calls upon a psychiatrist to investigating the matter, and Chanchala is again possessed by Bhaagamathie's spirit when he provokes her, and she reveals her past: Bhaagamathie was the princess who fought the Nawab when the Dynasty of king Devraj had no sons and was invaded by the Nawabs.
+She came across Chandrasenudu, a man who pretended to be nice and was given the position of general by the people.
 He showed his true colours when he got the post.
-He looted money, land and even god.
+He looted money, land and even God.
 He then spread rumors that Bhaagamathie was mad and made her a prisoner in her own chamber.
-Unable to bear this, Bhaagamathie committed suicide.
-The psychiatrist suggests that the CBI commit her to an asylum.
+Unable to bear this, Bhaagamathie committed suicide and killed him as a ghost.
+The psychiatrist concludes that Chanchala must be schizophrenic as she seems to take on a different persona and narrate some story from a book as if it were her own and suggests that the CBI commit her to an asylum.